Kuberwastaken/blog/content/Projects/How I Spent Three Nights Solving Listen Labs Berghain Challenge.md

 ---
 ![The Berghain Billboard](https://assets.sfstandard.com/image/994911177489/image_tchl2nok5t0kp0lsv0rb1eal3v/-S1024x683-FPNG)
 <p align="center" style="font-size: small; font-weight: lighter;">
     When a cryptic billboard led to the most addictive coding challenge of 2025
 </p>
-a

 Optimization problems are quite literally digital crack cocaine.
 Once you get a taste of turning 1,200 rejections into 1,150, then 1,000, then watching that number drop digit by agonizing digit - you're hooked (even when each run takes ~40 minutes).
 And when Listen Labs accidentally created the most engaging technical challenge of 2025 with their Berghain Challenge, I found myself tumbling down a rabbit hole that would consume days of my life and introduce me to some of the most brilliant problem-solvers on the internet.

 ![16th-on-leaderboard](https://cdn.kuber.studio/assets/media/berghain/16-leaderboard.png)